 Those authorizing such planning must also identify who will be responsible for conducting the required monitoring (usually the landowner, with supplementary monitoring by the licensee).

-We strongly recommend employing professional expertise (such as a state-licensed Certified Rangeland Manager) to lead plan development and conduct the monitoring.
+We strongly recommend employing professional expertise (such as a state-licensed Certified Rangeland Manager) to lead plan development and conduct the monitoring on non-federal rangelands covered by state resources code.
 Those authorizing such planning must identify who will pay for such services (usually the landowner).

-Plan for pilot implementations of these templates as well as a review period for these templates after 3-5 years for pilots, adjustments, and updates, including the website described in #3 below.
+Plan for pilot implementations of these templates as well as a review period for these templates after 3-5 years for testing, adjustments, and updates,.

-RMAC should develop a Bibliography and Glossary to supplement the Land/Grazing Management Plan template
+RMAC should develop a Bibliography and Glossary to supplement the Land/Grazing Management Plan template, to be made available on a dedicated website.

 Note: need to cite the FAC about “good and substantial fence”, and address conflicts between FAC and some agency guidelines.